Sareff/AWS/Base/Resource-based policies.md

 ![[Identity and Resource -based policies.png | 450]]

 The IAM service support only one type of resource-based policy called a role *trust policy*, which is attached to an IAM role.
+An IAM role is both an identity and a resource that supports resource-based policies.

 [^1]: policies that attach only to one identity and deletes only with it